MonolithAILtd/monolith-filemanager/README.md

             from pickle_factory import base as pickle_factory
         except ImportError:
             raise PickleFileError(
-                "You are trying to read a legacy DPU object without the " "pickle_factory plugin.
+                "You are trying to read a legacy object without the " "pickle_factory plugin.
 You need the pickle_factory directory in your " "PYTHONPATH")
         raw_data = open(self.path, 'rb')